animatedb/solar/HeatPump.md

 Using the heater in the winter required emptying the water often.
 I bought a 3/8" ID x 3/8" FIP adapter, but the threading isn't deep enough for the heat pump.
 So additionally I got a 3.8" Coupling and connected them both with a 3/8" x 1 1/2" Nipple.
-I got all of these parts at Home Depot.<br/>
+I got all of these parts at Home Depot.
+I additionally purchased a 3/8" ID plastic hose and ran it through a similar path as the exhaust hose.
+At first the water would not drain since it was not a constant downward slope and there was some air in the hose.
+I sucked a bit on the hose to get it started, and then it drained fine.
+Something to remember next time is to try to get a constant slope on the hose.<br/>
 <img src="HeatPumpImages/HP_DrainConnector.jpg" height="300">
 <br/>
 Finally the end result.<br/>